-Maureen Doody is a self-taught contemporary abstract painter who lives and works in Ottawa, Canada.
+Maureen Doody is a contemporary abstract painter who lives and works in Ottawa, Canada.
 The bold and compelling complexities of Maureen’s expressive artwork reflects her comprehensive background as an anthropologist, photographer, elite athlete, film enthusiast, mother, and cancer fighter.

 Maureen holds degrees in Anthropology and Film Studies from the University of Western Ontario; and, a Masters in Cultural Anthropology from Carleton University.
 During her studies Maureen competed on both the Varsity Basketball and Track and Field teams, and is a multiple Academic All-Canadian and a UWO Sports Hall of Honour Award recipient.
 Throughout the course of her esteemed athletics career, Maureen was heralded as one of Canada’s elite long jumpers.